-In some cases, the courts have allowed for the termination of the contract when the breach, although in theory not affecting an essential term, can be damaging to the interests of the performing party.
-Examples of such breaches are: the appearance of planning charges which were not stipulated;13 the refusal to formalise a notarial deed;14 the frustration of underlying planning motives;15 the significantly poor performance of the contract;16 the lack of works licence issued by the public administration;17 and the unfair and extended delay in performing the contract.18 The anticipatory breach also allows for termination when it is proved to be certain or it has been announced by the other party.19
+In some cases, the courts have allowed for the termination of the contract when the breach, although in theory not affecting an essential term, may be damaging to the interests of the performing party.
+Examples of such breaches are the appearance of planning charges that were not stipulated,15 the refusal to formalise a notarial deed,16 the frustration of underlying planning motives,17 the significantly poor performance of the contract,18 the lack of works licence issued by the public administration19 and the unfair and extended delay in performing the contract.20 The anticipatory breach also allows for termination when it is proved to be certain or it has been announced by the other party.21

-Finally, it is noteworthy that the Supreme Court has held that the termination of the contract cannot be relied on upon the breach of pre-contractual liability (Supreme Court Ruling 13 July 2016).
+Finally, the Supreme Court has held that the termination of the contract cannot be relied on upon the breach of pre-contractual liability.22

 iii Price reduction in some contracts

 In sales and purchases or lease agreements, there is a tendency in the courts to provide a reduction in price when a breach of contract has taken place.
-This remedy could be awarded in those cases where the good provided does not meet the characteristics or requirements that were agreed in the contract, so its value is less than expected.
+This remedy could be awarded in cases where the goods provided do not meet the characteristics or requirements that were agreed in the contract, so the value is less than expected.

 iv Liability for hidden defects

-The main drawback of this remedy is the short limitation period: six months from the delivery of the thing sold.
-This is the reason why, in these cases, the aggrieved party usually also seeks other contractual remedies.
+The main drawback of this remedy is the short limitation period: six months from the delivery of the item sold.
+This is the reason why, in those cases, the aggrieved party usually also seeks other contractual remedies.

-As a general rule, a breach of contract results in an obligation, for the breaching party, to compensate the damage suffered by the other party due to the failure to perform the obligations.
-Therefore, it is a general remedy aimed at putting the claimant in the position it would have been in had the contract been properly performed.
-Thus, damage is usually measured by the difference in value between the contemplated and actual performance of the contract.
+As a general rule, a breach of contract results in an obligation for the breaching party, to compensate the damage suffered by the other party owing to the failure to perform the obligations; therefore, it is a general remedy aimed at putting the claimant in the position it would have been in had the contract been properly performed.
+Damage is usually measured by the difference in value between the contemplated and actual performance of the contract.

 When seeking performance of the obligation or its termination, the aggrieved party may claim for damages and the payment of interest.

-Therefore, an indemnity will be unenforceable due to the remoteness of loss or damage if the breaching party has acted in good faith.
+An indemnity will be unenforceable owing to the remoteness of loss or damage if the breaching party has acted in good faith.
 Conversely, if the breaching party has acted in bad faith, the indemnity will be enforceable, even if the loss or damage was remote.

-Nevertheless, parties can agree on the scope and the terms of the indemnity so it covers any loss or damage (including indirect or consequential damage), which they will ultimately have to prove in court.
-However, any provision waiving or limiting liability arising from wilful misconduct would be null and void.
+Parties can agree on the scope and the terms of the indemnity so it covers any loss or damage (including indirect or consequential damage), which they will ultimately have to prove in court; however, any provision waiving or limiting liability arising from wilful misconduct is null and void.

 In the event of contributory negligence, the damages can be reduced in view of the role of each party and the consequences of their conduct in causing the damage.
 Each party has a duty to mitigate the damage derived from the breaching party's conduct, so the injured party is expected to take all reasonable steps to minimise its loss resulting from the defendant's breach of its obligations.

-Spanish case law has set, in connection with specific cases, a presumption that a breach of contract causes actual damage to the aggrieved party, so it is the defendant's burden to prove that the breach of contract did not result in any actual damage to the aggrieved party.
-This situation occurs in particular with those damages that can be inferred by the very nature of the breach of contract (in re ipsa) (such as the unlawful use of a naturally productive good).
+Spanish case law has set, in connection with specific cases, a presumption that a breach of contract causes actual damage to the aggrieved party; therefore, it is the defendant's burden to prove that the breach of contract did not result in any actual damage to the aggrieved party.
+This situation occurs in particular with damages that can be inferred by the very nature of the breach of contract (in re ipsa), such as the unlawful use of a naturally productive good.

-The Spanish Supreme Court case law has held that courts are not able not to apply or may only partially apply these penalty clauses when the breach of contract established in the clause has occurred.
-Only in very exceptional cases, where the defendant proves (on the basis of hardship theories) that the penalty clause significantly exceeds the actual damages suffered (so that it is disproportionate to the actual damages), can the court possibly reduce the amount of the penalty.21 In this case, the burden of proof is borne by the breaching party requesting a reduction in the liquidated damages.
+The case law of the Supreme Court has held that courts cannot apply or may only partially apply penalty clauses when the breach of contract established in the clause has occurred.
+Only in very exceptional cases, where the defendant proves (on the basis of hardship theories) that the penalty clause significantly exceeds the actual damages suffered (such that it is disproportionate to the actual damages) can the court possibly reduce the amount of the penalty.24 In this case, the burden of proof is borne by the breaching party requesting a reduction in the liquidated damages.

 1 Carles Vendrell is a partner and Miguel Ángel Cepero is a senior associate at Uría Menéndez.